openwebdocs/owd-website/pages/content/reports/2025/index.md

 > The compatibility data collection that Open Web Docs provides for BCD is very beneficial for the web-features and Baseline projects.
 Up-to-date data shows up in time on MDN compat tables and on caniuse.com.
 It also helps the release notes process for Microsoft Edge.

 The OWD compatibility data collection project is led by [Florian Scholz](https://github.com/Elchi3).
-We would like to give a special shout-out to [Claas Augner](https://github.com/caugner), who has taken a leading role in reviewing PRs and advancing the BCD project in 2025.
+We would like to give a special shout-out to [Claas Augner](https://github.com/caugner), who has taken a leading role in reviewing PRs and advancing the BCD project in 2025, as well as to [Queen Vinyl Da.i'gyu-Kazotetsu](https://github.com/queengooborg) her work on BCD in 2025.

 ### Documenting missing features